onesource-consulting/spooky-story-for-bdo/README.md

 # Echoes in the Static

-A browser-based text horror game built with React, Tailwind CSS, and Framer Motion.
+A browser-based text horror game created for BDO's AI spooky story contest (Unsubmitted).
+Built with React, Tailwind CSS, and Framer Motion.

 ## Story